TheWitheredStriker/TheWitheredStriker/README.md

    - [ ] Rust
    - [ ] Haskell
    - [ ] PureScript
-- I may even pick up COBOL, given [how it's still huge in banks and mainframes and how the demand for them surged](https://www.businessinsider.com/new-jersey-cobol-programmers-coronavirus-experts-mainframe-2020-4?r=US&IR=T).
+- I may even pick up COBOL, given [how it's still huge in banks and mainframes and how the demand for it surged](https://www.businessinsider.com/new-jersey-cobol-programmers-coronavirus-experts-mainframe-2020-4?r=US&IR=T).
 - __Development environment:__ Microsoft Windows (I'll probably rent a Mac in the cloud when I get to Apple development)
 - __IDEs of choice:__ Microsoft Visual Studio, JetBrains IntelliJ IDEA, Visual Studio Code, Embarcadero Delphi, HaxeDevelop, Sublime Text